AI-Wales/Getting-Started/README.md

 or simply launch it from Anaconda Navigator.
 ![Anaconda Navigator](https://github.com/AI-Wales/Getting-Started/blob/master/AnacondaNavigator.png)

 This will start the Jupyter application and you will see it in your browser.
 The initial page will look very much like a file manager.
-Just click on an existing notebook to open it or create a new one to get started.
+Just click on an existing notebook to open it or create a new one to get started - notebooks have the .ipynb extension.

 ![Jupyter Navigator](https://github.com/AI-Wales/Getting-Started/blob/master/jupyterlaunch.png)